llvm/mlir-www/website/content/getting_started/TestingGuide.md

 this helps improve our overall testing quality.
 Refactoring is also encouraged when the existing style could be improved.

-In many cases, it’s best to create a separate PR for test refactoring to reduce per-PR noise.
+In many cases, it is best to create a separate PR for test refactoring to reduce per-PR noise.
 However, this depends on the scale of changes — reducing PR traffic is also important.
 Work with reviewers to use your judgment and decide the best approach.

 Alternatively, if you defer refactoring, consider creating a GitHub issue and adding a TODO in the test file linking to it.